mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/staff-onboarding-guide.md

 * Participate in [Coffee Chats](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/workplace-program#coffee-time).
 * Learn [Mattermost Terms](https://handbook.mattermost.com/company/about-mattermost/list-of-terms) and [Mindsets](https://handbook.mattermost.com/company/about-mattermost/mindsets).
 Reach out to your Manager, Onboarding Buddy, or [Ask the People Team](https://community.mattermost.com/private-core/channels/ask-people-team) if you're unsure how to use a term or need more explanation.
 * Review Company [AORs](https://handbook.mattermost.com/operations/operations/areas-of-responsibility).
 Managers will also review individual AORs with direct reports during their first month.
+*  Share feedback on your Onboarding experience at Mattermost by completing the Onboarding Survey in Lattice.
+The [People Team](https://handbook.mattermost.com/operations/workplace/people#team) appreciates all feedback on Mattermost Onboarding.

 #### Month 2